Comprehensive training for trauma-informed mentorship.

 -

-Our Monthly Reflective Consulting groups provide mentors with a dedicated space to process their experiences, refine their approach, and deepen their understanding of adoptee-centered mentorship.
+Our mandatory Monthly Reflective Consulting groups provide our mentors with a dedicated space to process their experiences, refine their approach, and deepen their understanding of adoptee-centered mentorship.
 Led by Spring Hecht, an MSW, LICSW with lived and professional expertise in adoption, these sessions offer professional guidance, research-based insights, and peer discussions on complex mentorship dynamics.
 Through case studies, ethical considerations, and reflective practice, mentors strengthen their ability to support adoptees with empathy, cultural awareness, and trauma-informed care.

 Meet The Trainers